 ConvertKit’s tagging features mean that if you have a specific offer you can tag the people who’ve clicked on the offer link and send them follow up emails that’ll be more relevant to them.
 I’m also a visual person so from a user experience point of view, I appreciate the very visual way that you can build your email marketing sequences in ConvertKit.

 Whether on Facebook, YouTube, Twitter or LinkedIn, videos are an essential way to drive more traffic into your funnel.
-But did you know that the majority of people prefer to watch videos without sound?
+But did you know that the vast majority of people prefer to watch videos without sound?
 Part of making a profitable marketing funnel is making sure people can consume your videos.
-So captions are super important if you want to capture their attention and make sure they hang around long enough to engage with you and take action, you’re going to need to create captions for your videos.
+So captions are super important if you want to capture their attention and make sure they hang around long enough to engage with you and take action.
+Rev.com is a transcription service that does just that.

-Another of the best funnel building tools is a transcription service called Rev.com.
-All you need to do is send your video to Rev.com and they create your captions and send you a file that you can upload to Facebook, LinkedIn or wherever you’re posting your video.
+All you need to do is send your video to Rev.com and they create your captions and send you a file that you can upload to wherever platform you’re posting your video.
 Their service is always quick and the price is reasonable too.

 The average watch time for a video on Facebook is just six seconds and if you’re not using captions to capture those people who watch without sound, you’re likely missing out on a huge chunk of views.
 And when you think about how much time you invest in creating and promoting your video content, it’s worth going the extra mile to make sure you’re catering for how your audience likes to consume content.

-The next step when you’re thinking about the best funnel building tools to choose is to consider your tracking.
+Once you’ve created your funnel, it’s important to add tracking to it.
 When you send people to your funnel, landing page or sales page, you need to know what they’re actually doing when they visit that page.
 That’s the only way you’ll know how it’s performing and whether or not it’s converting as it should.
 And that’s where tracking comes in.

-There are some amazing tracking tools available.
-The most obvious is Google Analytics which allows you to see the bounce rate, or how long people stay on your page.
+There are a huge amount of funnel tracking tools out there.
+The most obvious is Google Analytics which allows you to see the bounce rate, or how long people are spending on your page.
 This is such useful information because if you see that people are hardly spending any time on the page, you know that you’re not capturing their attention quickly enough.
 Or if they’re spending a ton of time on the page, reading the content but still not buying, you know that you need to look at improving the copy and the experience on that page.

-One of the best funnel building tools and one of my favourites is, of course, the Facebook Pixel (I’ve got a blog and video all about that here).
-If you’re running Facebook Ads to your landing page and your funnel, you want to be able to track how well those ads are performing; you want to be able to track how much you’re spending to acquire each new lead, each new customer, and if you have Facebook Pixel installed at every stage of your funnel, you can track the performance of each ad.
+One of the most important tools – especially if you’re running Facebook ads – is, of course, the Facebook Pixel.
+If you’re running Facebook Ads to your landing page and your funnel, you want to be able to track how well those ads are performing.
+You want to be able to track how much you’re spending to acquire each new lead, and each new customer.
+If you have Facebook Pixel installed at every stage of your funnel, you can track the performance of each ad.
 By doing this, this helps make sure that your content is being seen by the most relevant people, the people who are going to take action.
 And in turn, this can help you get more customers.